 What’s a girl to do?
 Why, create her own personal urban garden, of course!
-Now, the sound of tending to your own personal garden in a smaller apartment space, or away from easily accessible garden grounds can seem a bit intimidating.
+Now, the sound of tending to your own personal garden in a smaller apartment space or away from easily accessible garden grounds can seem a bit intimidating.
 In all actuality, however, getting plants and even foods to thrive in my apartment space was easier than I had anticipated.
 It was a year of trial and error.
-With several victories and some clear failures, I feel prepared to help others like myself to start their own urban garden.
+With several victories and some clear failures, I feel prepared to help others like myself start their own urban garden.
 So, here’s my beginner’s guide to starting your own urban garden.

-I’m going to make the assumption that, because you’re ready this, you’ve already gotten into the idea of gardening in your own home.
-Without getting too in-depth about supplies, soils, and watering (all of which depend on a multitude of factors), the first question you should be asking yourself is: what are you wanting to grow?
+I’m going to make the assumption that, because you’re ready for this, you’ve already gotten into the idea of gardening in your own home.
+Without getting too in-depth about supplies, soils, and watering (all of which depend on a multitude of factors), the first question you should be asking yourself is: What are you wanting to grow?
 Your answer is important, and your apartment, condo, or home will affect that answer.
 Before you start dreaming up the plants that’ll thrive in your space, it’s best to know:

-- Which directions are my window oriented?
+- Which direction is my window facing?

 - How much natural light does my space get?

 - In what direction does the sun enter my space?

 You might be thinking, isn’t that overkill?
 Well, no. Although it’s not necessary to know all of this information right away, knowing how and when sunlight enters your space will greatly affect how happy the plants are in your home.
 This can affect what you choose to plant and where you decide to place it.
 It also helps when you’re inspecting the plant instruction labels that come with most ready-to-pot plants and seed packets.